Skip to main content

 2026

 At the Colorado Children’s Campaign, we believe every child deserves a seat at the table when public policy decisions are made that impact their lives.
-But kids can’t vote or run for office, so we are their voice, their conscience, and their champion.
+Since kids cannot vote or run for office, we serve as their voice and their champion.
+In 2026, that role mattered more than ever.

 Strengthen Affordability & Protect Access